-Because there are a lot of podcasts already out there, finding ways to make yours stand out is key to having a successful show.
+Let's face it, there are a lot of podcasts already out there and finding ways to make yours stand out is key to having a successful show.

-One way you can do this is to break away from the generic podcast studio environment, and record your show on location.
+One way you can do this is to break away from the generic podcast studio environment, and record your show at an event, on location.
 There’s so much more creativity, flexibility, and individuality in doing so.

 In other words, it could be time to leave the studio setting for something a bit more unique.
 Here’s everything you need to know when deciding if an on-location podcast recording is the right next step for your show…